-Picture this: risk management stakeholders are at a round-table reviewing the annual budget and note an asset valued at 50-70% of the operating budget.
-This asset is omitted as a priority for assessing vulnerability, expected likelihood and risk reduction.
+Picture this: risk management stakeholders are at a round table reviewing the annual budget and not an asset valued at 50-70% of the operating budget.
+This asset is omitted as a priority for assessing vulnerability, expected likelihood, and risk reduction.
 Everyone gets coffee and the meeting is adjourned.
 Crazy, yes…likely no. With salaries, benefits, onboarding, and training expenses, it’s estimated that 50-70% of your operating budget is related to people.
 If you were spending 50% of your budget on a security measure or a risk control, what would you do to leverage that investment?
 In other words, how are you optimizing employee engagement as part of your enterprise security risk management (ESRM) strategy?

 Do employees know how to make the organization successful?

 - Leadership – how does the senior leadership of the organization communicate core values?
 How does your leadership articulate the importance of risk management?
 Do they live this value or do they regularly stand on ladders during lightning storms (literally and metaphorically)?